-Today, through the marvel of modern medicine, we can do heart bypasses, heart transplants and even artificial hearts.
+Today, through the marvel of modern medicine, we can do heart bypasses, heart transplants and install artificial hearts.

 But no one can make an unclean heart clean once it becomes dirty.
 We cannot fix it to live in eternity with a infinitely holy God.
 It is through the process of biblical discipleship that you and I are being prepared for living with Him.

 Discipleship is the methodology God has ordained for us to change our hearts.
 But because discipleship is so challenging and so demanding, we’re tempted to avoid the Gospel’s call.
-It seems like there are many believers and just a few disciples.
+Sometimes it seems like there are many believers and just a few disciples.